Partnership for Sustainable Textiles

 Responsible Purchasing Practices

-Every year, the Textile Partnership sets a new annual topic.
-In 2021, the focus is on responsible purchasing practices.
-The current Corona pandemic shows that effective cooperation between purchasing companies and suppliers is crucial to protect the rights of workers in the supply chain.
-But what exactly is meant by “responsible purchasing practices”?
+The current Corona pandemic shows that an effective partnership between purchasing companies and suppliers is crucial to protect workers’ rights in the supply chain.
+But what exactly do we mean by “responsible purchasing practices”?

-The basic training below answers exactly this question!
-The video was produced by the Partnership Secretariat with the support of Partnership member ALDI Süd and is now available on the Textile Partnership website for all interested parties.
+The basic training answers exactly this question!
+The video was produced by the Partnership Secretariat with the support of Partnership member ALDI Süd and is now available to all interested parties.